sailor-sh/CK-X/README.md

 ### Manual Installation
 For detailed installation instructions, please refer to our [Deployment Guide](scripts/COMPOSE-DEPLOY.md).

+Note on local builds: images in `docker-compose.yaml` use prebuilt tags.
+If you choose to build locally, ensure each Node.js service includes a `package-lock.json` and uses `npm ci --only=production` for deterministic builds.

 ## Community & Support

 - Join our [Discord Community](https://discord.gg/6FPQMXNgG9) for discussions and support